Roy H. McVicker: Career

+Congress

 Mcvicker was narrowly elected as a Democrat to the Eighty-ninth Congress (January 3, 1965 – January 3, 1967).
 He was an unsuccessful candidate for reelection in 1966 to the Ninetieth Congress.

+Later career

 He was a contract consultant for the Agency for International Development in Denver, Colorado, 1967.
 He resumed the practice of law.

 Personal life

 He married Harriet Ripley and they had one child together, Elizabeth.
 He adopted Harriet’s children from a previous marriage, William and Theresa.
 They divorced in 1968.
 Both Harriet and Roy remarried.
 He married a woman named Mary.

+Death and legacy

 He died of an incurable spinal column disease at his home in Westminster, Colorado on September 15, 1973.
 Documents from the Boulder Daily Camera are stored at the Carnegie Library in Boulder.